 Summary

-There are 34 senate races on the ballot in 2024.
+There were 34 senate races on the ballot in 2024.
 Currently 23 seats are held by Democrats and 11 by Republicans.

 This post has summaries of the most competitive senate races according to most polls as shown in the map.

-Go here or select the menu in the header to view all the senate races in a slide show format.
+Go to the 2024 US Senate Races category to view all the competitive senate races in a slide show format.

 OnAir Post: 2024 US Senate Races